Advanced In Reading Advocacy

 Canada 🇨🇦

-Co-editor of the book Climbing the LADDER OF READING & WRITING: Meeting the Needs of ALL Learners, 2024) *
+Nancy Young, Ed.D.
+British Columbia.
+International speaker; founder of the AIR Fliers; creator of the translational framework The Ladder of Reading & Writing© (2012/2023); co-editor of the book Climbing the LADDER OF READING & WRITING: Meeting the Needs of ALL Learners, 2024) *

 United States 🇺🇸

 Julie Brehmer, Ph.D.
 Michigan.
-Assistant Professor of Teacher Education, Saginaw Valley State University
+Assistant Professor of Teacher Education, Saginaw Valley State University *

 Dawn Brookhart, M.Ed., M.A.T.
 Pennsylvania.
-Instructional leader, consultant.
-Co-author of Instructional Leadership in Student-Focused Coaching: Creating Effective Systems to Cultivate Student Success (2026)*
+Instructional leader, consultant; co-author of Instructional Leadership in Student-Focused Coaching: Creating Effective Systems to Cultivate Student Success (2026) *

 Christi Corbin, M.Ed., Washington.
 Learning specialist for students in grades 3–5